Panic of 1901: Effects

+Affected stocks included St. Paul, Union Pacific, Missouri Pacific, Amalgamated Copper, Sugar, Atchison, and United States Steel.
+However, not all stocks declined: Northern Pacific saw a net advance of 16 1/2 points.

 Results

-As a result of this crash, Harriman and Hill joined forces to form a holding company, the Northern Securities Company, to control the Northern Pacific, the Great Northern, and the Burlington.
-[Wolff 2003] This company was shortly shut down under the Sherman Antitrust Act of 1890 (see Northern Securities Co. v.
-United States).
+As a result of this crash, Harriman and Hill joined forces to form a holding company, the Northern Securities Company, to control the Northern Pacific, the Great Northern, and the CB&Q. This company was shortly shut down under the Sherman Antitrust Act of 1890.